danrot/master-thesis/04_discussion.md

 }
 ```

-So what this code does is to loop over all nodes in the cache, and calls the
+So what this code does is to loop over all nodes in the cache, and call the
 `updateNode` method on them, which writes the changes from the node to the
 persistent memory using some methods from the `Client` class of the transport
 layer.
 The point here is that only the nodes are saved, which have been
 instantiated with the `Node` class.

-This behavior can also be inferred from the start as a Jackrabbit client.
-When
+This behavior can also be inferred from the start as a Jackrabbit client,
-using Jackrabbit the nodes with the `Node` class are really the only ones with
+because if Jackrabbit is used the nodes with the `Node` class are really the
-the need to be saved, since all the versioning nodes are already handled by
+only ones with the need to be saved, since all the versioning nodes are already
-Jackrabbit itself.
-If the other node types would also be saved in Jackrabbit
+handled by Jackrabbit itself.
+If the other node types would also be saved in
-by Jackalope, it would lead to unexpected and unpredictable behavior.
+Jackrabbit by Jackalope, it would lead to unexpected and unpredictable
+behavior.

-For now it was solved with adding the following code right after the one shown
+For now this issue was solved with adding the following code right after the
-previously.
+one shown previously.

 ```php
 if (isset($this->objectsByPath['Version\\Version'])